Water thick-knee

-The water thick-knee (Burhinus vermiculatus), or water dikkop is a species of bird in the thick-knee family Burhinidae.
+The water thick-knee or water dikkop (Burhinus vermiculatus) is a species of bird in the thick-knee family Burhinidae.
 The species is found across sub-Saharan Africa, usually close to water.

 Distribution and habitat

 The water thick-knee has a widespread distribution in sub-Saharan Africa, being found in Angola, Botswana, Burkina Faso, Burundi, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Eswatini, Ivory Coast, Ethiopia, Gabon, Ghana, Kenya, Liberia, Malawi, Mozambique, Namibia, Niger, Nigeria, Rwanda, Senegal, Somalia, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.

 Across its range it is found on the edges of lakes, estuaries and rivers, as well as mangroves and also some sheltered beaches.
 It also needs bushes or nearby woodlands for shelter.
 It is found from sea-level to 1800 m.